Redmi Pad

 Redmi Pad is an Android tablet computer designed, marketed and manufactured by Xiaomi.
 This tablet computer was announced on October 4, 2022, it was released on October 5, 2022.

 Design

 The tablet has glass front and aluminum unibody.

 The design of the camera bump is similar to Redmi K50 and K50 Pro.

 On the bottom side, there are USB-C and two speakers.
 On the top side, there are two speakers and a power button.
 On the right side there are a volume rocker, two microphones, and microSD tray.

-Redmi Pad solds in 3 colours: Graphite Gray, Moonlight Silver, Mint Green.
+Redmi Pad sold in 3 colours: Graphite Gray, Moonlight Silver, Mint Green.